 The only property included in our gains on sales of real estate from discontinued operations for the nine months ended September 30, 2005 in the Total Property Portfolio was the Old Federal Reserve.
-Properties included in our gains on sales of real estate from discontinued operations for the nine months ended September 30, 2004 in the Total Property Portfolio are related to the sale of 204 Second Avenue, Sugarland Business Park- Building One, 430 Rozzi Place, Sugarland Business Park- Building Two, The Arboretum, Decoverly Two, Three, Six and Seven and 38 Cabot Boulevard.
+Properties included in our gains on sales of real estate from discontinued operations for the nine months ended September 30, 2004 in the Total Property Portfolio are related to the sale of 204 Second Avenue, Sugarland Business Park-Building One, 430 Rozzi Place, Sugarland Business Park-Building Two, The Arboretum, Decoverly Two, Three, Six and Seven and 38 Cabot Boulevard.

-Preferred Distributions and Allocation of Undistributed Earnings increased approximately \$9.4 million for the nine months ended September 30, 2005 compared to the nine months ended September 30, 2004.
-In connection with the special cash distribution, holders of Series Two Preferred Units will participate in the special cash distribution on an as-converted basis in connection with their regular February 2006 distribution payment as provided for in our partnership agreement.
-As a result, we accrued approximately \$12.1 million related to the special cash distribution payable to holders of the Series Two Preferred Units and have allocated earnings to the

-Series Two Preferred Units of approximately \$12.1 million, which amount has been reflected in Preferred Distributions and Allocation of Undistributed Earnings for the nine months ended September 30, 2005.
-This increase was partially offset by a reduction in the preferred distributions due to conversions of Series Two Preferred Units and a reduction in the allocation of undistributed earnings.
+Minority interest in Operating Partnership increased \$5.3 million for the nine months ended September 30, 2005 compared to September 30, 2004.
+In connection with the special cash distribution, holders of Series Two Preferred Units will participate on an as-converted basis in connection with their regular February 2006 distribution payment as provided for in the Operating Partnership's partnership agreement.
+As a result, we accrued approximately \$12.1 million related to the special cash distribution payable to holders of the Series Two Preferred Units and have allocated earnings to the Series Two Preferred Units of approximately \$12.1 million, which amount has been reflected in minority interest in Operating Partnership for the nine months ended September 30, 2005.
+This increase was partially offset by a reduction in the minority interest in our Operating Partnership's income allocation related to changes in the partnership interests and an underlying change in allocable income.